perzarys/homeassistant/scripts/device_monitor/README.md

 Edit (or create) your AppDaemon configuration file:

-`/addon_configs/a0d7b954_appdaemon/apps/apps.py`
+`/addon_configs/a0d7b954_appdaemon/apps/apps.yaml`

-Add the content of the `apps.py` file in there and

-set the variables to fit your needs.
+Add the content of the `apps.yaml` file in there and set the variables to fit your needs.

+### Key Configuration Parameters:

+- **statistic_method**: Choose `median` (default) or `mean` for calculating alert thresholds
+  - `median` is more robust against outliers and recommended for most use cases
+  - `mean` provides the arithmetic average and may be preferred for more uniform cycle patterns
+  - Both statistics are always written to InfluxDB regardless of this setting